qingwangch/quartet_rna_reference/README.md

-# quartet_rna_reference
+# Quartet_ratio_Ground_truth

-For manuscript "Establishing ratio-based Quartet reference datasets for benchmarking isoform detection using long-read RNA sequencing".
+For manuscript "A ratio-based framework using Quartet reference materials for integrating long- and short-read RNA-seq".